 - Your organisation has sufficient professional competence in the area of customs matters.

-We do not make this additional requirement for the AEO Security and Safety certificate.
-However, for the AEO Security and Safety certificate your organisation must have taken appropriate security and safety measures.
+We do not make this additional requirement for the AEO-S authorisation.
+However, for the AEO-S authorisation your organisation must have taken appropriate security and safety measures.

 Step 2: Collect information